- » Key resources and services

 NT rheumatic heart disease program

 Originally known as the Top End Rheumatic heart disease program, the NT rheumatic heart disease program commenced in 1997.
-It encompasses the areas of Darwin (both rural and urban), East Arnhem and Katherine.
+It is a program area within the NT Department of Health's Centre for Disease Control (CDC) Unit.
+The program has separate Central Australian and Top End teams, each comprising of a Public Health Nurse and an Administrative Officer.

 Abstract adapted from the Northern Territory Department of Health